gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 ```

-## Set Java compilation options to match base image specs
+## Set Java compilation options to match image specifications
-When we use our generated `Dockerfile` to build an image, it will be based on a distribution that uses JRE 8 as a runtime environment.
-In order to successfully run our application in this environment, let's make sure we generate Java classes compatible with Java 8:
+When we use our generated `Dockerfile` to build an image, it will use JRE 8 as a runtime environment.
+In order to successfully run our application in this environment, let's make sure we generate Java classes compatible with Java 8.
+Add the following code to `build.gradle`:

 ```gradle
 compileJava {